kcelebi/riscv-assembler/README.md

 `$ python3 -m pip install riscv-assembler`

+It is possible that the `bitstring` dependency might not install correctly.
+If this occurs, you can simply pip install it separately:

+`$ pip install bitstring`

 No other actions necessary.

 # Usage

-The package works through an `AssemblyConverter` class.
-We would first need to import this class and all other functions:
+The package works through an `AssemblyConverter` class and a `Toolkit` class.
+The `AssemblyConverter` class contains functions to convert whole files and projects from Assembly code to machine code.
+The `Toolkit` class contains tools to convert individual lines, apply specific instruction format types, calculate branching immediates, and many other [functions](#toolkit).

+## AssemblyConverter
+Let's check out how to use `AssemblyConverter`.
+First, we need to import it into our Python file:

-`from riscv_assembler.convert import *`
+`from riscv_assembler.convert import AssemblyConvert`

 We can now instantiate an object.
 The constructor is initialized as so:

-    AssemblyConverter(output_type = "b", nibble = False, filename = "", hexMode = False)
+    AssemblyConverter(output_type = "b", nibble = False, hexMode = False)

 `output_type` refers to whether a converted file should be outputted to a binary file ("b"), a text file ("t"), or to console ("p").
 The three of these options can be used in any sort of combination.
 Here are acceptable usages: